Health Library Explorer

 How is VT treated?

-• You don’t have underlying heart disease
+• You don’t have heart disease.

-• You're not having difficult symptoms
+• You're not having bad symptoms.

-• Your VT episodes don’t last a long time
+• Your VT episodes don’t last a long time.

 What are possible complications of VT?